caw2217/CSCI-711/README.md

 ## Overview
 This is a repository that holds all the code and renders from my rust raytracer.
 This raytracer supports k-d trees for navigating complex scenes efficiently, volumetrics, and tone-mapping.

+## Final Project Report
+### Intro
+For my final project, I added volumetrics to my raytracer.
+The main reason I wanted to do this was to get godrays, and I was able to do so!
+Currently the project has support for a global volume, and creates anistrophic fog.

+### Architecture
+I was using Rust for my raytracer throughout the semester.
+I found packages that easily let me create images and perform calculations using vectors and matrices.
+The raytracer itself is split up into 5 files, one for the main raytracer functionality like the camera, one for lighting, one for implementing .ply models like the Stanford bunny, one for my primitives, and one for the scene/world.

+### Systems
+For the volumetrics themselves, I added a seperate function to my world which allows the camera to use volumetric rays instead of regular rays.
+These rays have a global volume and calculate scattering through the medium.

+### Results

+### Future work
+There are quite a few hardcoded values and functionality, and I hope to make the raytracer more modular and multi-functional.
+I also want to be able to potentially make this use the GPU and be real-time at some point.

 ## Checkpoint 1
 ![](Renders/check1/check1rend.png)